ertis-research/kafka-ml/README.md

 <img src="images/deploy-configuration.png" width="500">

-Change the batch size, training and validation parameters used for training with the same format than TensorFlow.
-Validation parameters are optional
+Change the batch size, training and validation parameters in the Deployment form.
+Use the same format and parameters than TensorFlow methods *fit* and *evaluate* respectively.
+Validation parameters are optional (they are only used if *validation_rate>0* in the stream data received).

 <img src="images/configure-deployment.png" width="500">

-Once the configuration is deployed, you will see one training result per model in the configuration
+Once the configuration is deployed, you will see one training result per model in the configuration.
+Models are now ready to be trained and receive stream data.

 ![](./images/training-results.png)

 Now, it is time to ingest the model(s) with your data stream for training and maybe evaluation

 If you have used the MINST model you can use the example `mnist_dataset_training_example.py`.
-You only need to configure the *deployment_id* attribute to the one generated in Kafka-ML, maybe it is still 1, and you may need to install the Python libraries listed in datasources/requirements.txt.
+You only need to configure the *deployment_id* attribute to the one generated in Kafka-ML, maybe it is still 1.
+This is the way to match data streams with configurations and models during training.
+You may need to install the Python libraries listed in datasources/requirements.txt.

 If so, please execute the MISNT example for training: